by-ae/ae-in-workflow/README.md

 ## 🎯 Features

-- **Interactive Pose Editor**: Full-featured pose manipulation with multi-person support
-- **Real-time Editing**: Live visual feedback during pose manipulation
-- **Multi-person Support**: Handle complex scenes with multiple people
-- **Advanced Controls**: Comprehensive keyboard shortcuts for efficient editing
-- **Smart Caching**: Fast loading of previously edited poses + window position/size memory
-- **Default T-Pose**: Start editing from a clean T-pose when no input is provided
+**🚀 Super Easy Pose Editing** - Click, drag, boop and you're done.
+No complex workflows or external tools needed!

+- **⚡ One-Click Editing**: Click any keypoint and drag to move it instantly
+- **🎯 Smart Person Selection**: Automatically selects the person closest to your cursor
+- **👥 Multi-Person Scenes**: Add, remove, and manage multiple people in one scene
+- **🔄 Pose Manipulation**: Move, rotate, and scale entire poses or individual limbs
+- **🦴 Limb Controls**: Move keypoints with or without their "children" (connected joints)
+- **🔄 Flip & Turn**: Mirror poses horizontally or rotate them 180°
+- **✨ Auto-Fix Missing Keypoints**: Estimates missing joints using T-pose proportions
+- **📐 Smart Spacing**: Automatically prevents people from overlapping
+- **🔄 Duplicate & Clone**: Copy poses for creating variations quickly
+- **🎬 Animation Chains**: Link multiple nodes for frame-by-frame stop-motion style animation
+- **💾 Smart Caching**: Remembers your edits for instant loading next time
+- **🖥️ Window Memory**: Remembers window position and size between sessions
-- **Cross-platform**: Works on Windows, macOS, and Linux with native window positioning
+- **🌐 Cross-Platform**: Works identically on Windows, macOS, and Linux
+- **🎨 T-Pose Templates**: Start fresh with clean T-poses when no input provided

 ## 📦 Installation